 Recently, President Joe Biden released his 2022 budget request to Congress, and it includes one of his signature proposals, the American Jobs Plan.
 Tax changes make up part of the funding for this plan, including a set of “Made in America” tax adjustments that penalize U.S. companies for offshoring jobs, especially to make goods that are then sold back to American consumers.

 Today, many companies are building factories domestically that would have previously outsourced operations overseas.
-Just this month, The Wall Street Journal reported that the Southwest states of Arizona, New Mexico, Texas, and Oklahoma plus Nevada added more than 100,000 manufacturing jobs from January 2017 to January 2020, representing 30% of U.S. job growth in that sector and at roughly triple the national growth rate, according to data from the Bureau of Labor Statistics.
+Just this month, The Wall Street Journal reported that the Southwest states of Arizona, New Mexico, Texas, and Oklahoma plus Nevada added more than 100,000 manufacturing jobs.
+This is from January 2017 to January 2020, representing 30% of U.S. job growth in that sector.
+It is also roughly triple the national growth rate, according to data from the Bureau of Labor Statistics.

 Why?
-While sending assembly operations offshore may provide labor savings, there are soft costs around security, knowledge transfer, shipping, and handling that counter and often eliminate the overseas manufacturing advantage.
+Sending assembly operations offshore may provide labor savings.
+There are also soft costs around security, knowledge transfer, shipping, and handling that counter and often eliminate the overseas manufacturing advantage.
 Not to mention the pride that comes along with creating jobs here on our shores.

 There is often an expectation for large enterprises to lead the way in driving change and trends like on-shoring, yet it’s often younger, nimbler companies that show true innovation.
 This is the case for Aperia Technologies with the engineering design and domestic manufacturing of our American-made innovation, the Halo Tire Inflation System.
 Halo is a versatile, self-powered, bolt-on tire inflation technology that uses a wheel’s rotation to maintain optimal tire pressure.
 While incredibly simple to use for its customers, Halo is a sophisticated product from an engineering and manufacturing perspective.
 Yet our company has been able to produce it domestically in a way that makes economic sense and enables carriers to see a strong return on investment (ROI) in just 8-16 months.

 Design for manufacturability was and is a key development focus for us at Aperia, ensuring that the Halo product has a relatively short assembly time and is built cost-effectively.
 This is an inherent aspect of the innovation of the product.
-Before production, our team spent three years of R&D on Halo, and during that time we optimized the labor equation in the design for manufacturability to be under 30% of the total cost of goods.
+Before production, our team spent three years of R&D on Halo.
+During that time we optimized the labor equation in the design for manufacturability to be under 30% of the total cost of goods.
 We knew that any advantages to producing overseas are made obsolete when assembly time is kept low.
-On top of this, we tested extensively to optimize the component design and material selection as appropriate for the harsh use environment, resulting in an automatic tire inflation solution that our industry has never before seen.
+On top of this, we tested extensively to optimize the component design and material selection.
+In doing so we ensured it was appropriate for the harsh use environment, resulting in an automatic tire inflation solution that our industry has never before seen.

 Quality control is another major factor in maintaining manufacturing operations in the U.S. This is also true for Halo, which undergoes 12+ quality checks before leaving the factory and has 100% testing or inspection after every assembly process step.
 We even add serial numbers to every sub-assembly for maximum traceability.